george-bingham-reynolds/Applied_Deep_Learning_Masters_Program/README.md

 # Applied_Deep_Learning_Masters_Program
-A collection of coding assignments from Applied Deep Learning Master's program course
+This repo contains coding projects from the course Applied Deep Learning from the Fall 2022 semester of my Master's in Data Science program at Columbia University.
+The first homework assignment is largely an introduction to vanilla neural networks; the second is a computer vision task; the third is a multi-input, Vision-Question-Answer Model.
+As the final project was a more major assignment for the class, it is contained in its own repo.